eligarcia1/EJ-Blog/README.md

 Source: CEJA

 This tool was made in 2012, and has inspired many tools that have come along afterwards including ones made for future versions of CalEnviroScreen.
 I really like that this tool goes really in depth into hazards down to the street level.
+The map above is of Downtown Oakland going into East Oakland.
+This area has a lot of missing data, but overall it is seen that the cumulative impact in the area is high along the Oakland Flats, especially near the highway.
+It is also seen that the Oakland Hills has less of a cumulative impact score.

 ![image](https://user-images.githubusercontent.com/89550308/174424613-12947729-9a2b-4502-8896-1e0168c7ebcf.png)
 Source: CEJA

+The map above shows

 ```markdown
 Syntax highlighted code block